djhaskin987/degasolv/docs/command-reference.rst

 when errors happen as well.

-Normally, when the `output-format`_ key is specified, such as to cause degasolv to emit JSON or EDN, this only happens if the command runs successfully.
+Normally, when the `output-format`_ key is specified, such as to cause Degasolv to emit JSON or EDN, this only happens if the command runs successfully.
 If package resolution was unsuccessful, an error message is printed to standard error and the program exits with non-zero return code.
 If ``error-format`` is specified, then any error